rbarbera/functional-reactive-programming-swift/manuscript/introduction.md

 }
 ~~~~~~~~

-- **State simplify:** Due to the fact that data flow is modeled in an unidirectional way the number of states that can be involved in these operations is reduced making our code more stable and robust *(less cases to be considered)*.
+- **State simplification:** Due to the fact that data flow is modeled in an unidirectional way the number of states that can be involved in these operations is reduced making our code more stable and robust.

 ## Disadvantages

-The main disadvantage of Reactive programming is the **coupling** caused by the fact that you have to depend on a framework to bring Reactive components to your project.
+The main disadvantage of Reactive Programming is the **coupling** caused by the fact that you have to depend on a framework to bring Reactive components to your project.
 As it's not supported natively the developers have to make use of existing frameworks.
 If you use a framework, all your app will depend on that framework, from UI elements, to data components.

 Thus, it's very important that you choose properly the Reactive library that you're going to work with, factors like having a great community and that it's very active are very important.
-Although it might seem a very important problem the fact that you have that coupling, if we thinkg a little bit in other frameworks that you are probably using in your apps it's not so bad.
+Although it might seem a very important problem the fact that you have that coupling, if we think a little bit in other frameworks that you are probably using in your apps it's not so bad.

 > How many of you are using AFNetworking or Alamofire for the networking of your apps?
 Or how many of you have used MagicalRecord as a CoreData wrapper?

 The coupling is inherent in our projects, that's why we've to ensure that we're coupling with a library **stable, tested, and with a lot of support**.

-If components are not properly designed we might have problems with elements **retained in memory**.
-Actions to be executed depending on the events received are specified with closures.
+Moreover Reactive Programming requires paying an special attention to **retainment in memory** by operations.
+Operations to be executed depending on the events received are specified with closures.
 These closures are retained in memory during the operation lifecycle.
-If any of these closures is retaining a self or any other element, it'll be retained as well by the operation.
+If any of these closures is retaining `self` or any other element, it'll be retained as well by the operation.

-Thus, it's very important when we define the source of events:

-- Understand the components involved in the closure
-- Understand the importance of wether retaining them or not in the closure.
-- Keep in mind all the states of variables out of the closures scope and keep them in mind when you define the closure.
+Thus, when you define your operations keep in mind the elements that you're using out of your operation scope and retain only these that are needed for your operation.

 > For example, we can define a source of events that executes a web request when someone observes that source.
 In the closure that defines the operation we use an HTTP client that we have defined at the app level as a Singleton instance.
 If we retain that instance in the closure and we tried to free it out, due to the fact that it's retained in the closure it couldn't be freed up.
 Or even worse, if we change its state out of the closure, we might not have that case in mind and our operation would act like if the state was the previous one.

-**Debugging** is not easy with Reactive programming.
-In imperative programming we can easily define breakpoints in different parts of our code and debug the execution thank to them.
+**Debugging** is not easy with Reactive Programming.
+In Imperative Programming we can easily define breakpoints in different parts of our code and debug the execution thank to them.
 In this case we end up with reusable functions that are passed around, combined and structured.
-These functions don't know anything about where they're called from, nor which Reactive stream they belong to.
+These functions know nothing about where they're called from, nor which Reactive stream they belong to.
 There're some tricks for this but we'll explain them later on.

 ## Frameworks for Swift
 We've currently multiple options to work with Reactive, the two most popular are **RxSwift** and **ReactiveCocoa**.